 Your healthcare provider will take your temperature and check your pulse and blood pressure.
-He will examine you for signs of hypothermia and ask about your symptoms.
-He will look for signs of frostbite (damaged tissue).
+Your provider will examine you for signs of hypothermia and signs of frostbite (damaged tissue).
 Frostbite usually happens on the fingers, toes, ears, or nose.
-Tell him about any long-term exposure to cold, and any medicines you take.
-He will want to know if you drank alcohol right before symptoms began.
+Tell your provider about any long-term exposure to cold, and any medicines you take.
+Your provider will want to know if you drank alcohol right before symptoms began.
 You may need the following tests to check for complications of acute hypothermia:

 - Blood and urine tests: These tests will check for infection.
 Your electrolyte (body salt) levels, liver and kidney function, and heart enzyme levels will also be tested.

 - Blood gases: These tests are also called arterial blood gases (ABGs).
 Blood is taken from an artery to measure oxygen, acids, and carbon dioxide levels in your blood.